Toward Intelligent and Secure Cloud: Large Language Model Empowered Proactive Defense: Introduction

 \IEEEPARstart{C}{loud} computing has accelerated rapidly in recent years, evolving into a cornerstone technology for modern communication systems such as 5G/6G networks, the Internet of Things (IoT), and edge computing.
 The integration of cloud-native technologies with Network Functions Virtualization (NFV) and Software-Defined Networking (SDN) is transforming how communication services are deployed, managed, and secured.
 As a result, the security and resilience of cloud platforms directly impact the reliability and performance of contemporary communication infrastructures.

 Despite these advantages, the diversity and complexity of cloud components, i.e., networks, architectures, Application Programming Interfaces (APIs), and hardware, has posed significant security challenges, especially for communication systems that demand high reliability.
-The use of standard Internet protocols and virtualization technologies increases the attack surface, making cloud-based communication infrastructures susceptible to a range of threats such as IP spoofing, Denial of Service (DoS) attacks, and among others.
+The use of standard Internet protocols and virtualization technologies increases the attack surface, making cloud-based communication infrastructures susceptible to a range of threats, e.g., IP spoofing and Denial of Service (DoS) attacks.
 Moreover, emerging threats like zero-day vulnerabilities and Advanced Persistent Threats (APTs) present additional challenges that traditional solutions may not effectively address, particularly in dynamic and large-scale environments.

 To address the aforementioned challenges, several proactive defense techniques have been proposed, including Moving Target Defense (MTD)~\cite{tan2023survey}, cyber deception~\cite{javadpour2024comprehensive}, Mimic Defense~\cite{Wu2020}, among others.
 These methods emphasize the proactive identification, warning, and response to potential threats through automated and adaptive mechanisms, either before or during an attack, thereby effectively reducing security risks and minimizing potential losses.